JSSJT/df-mod2-forensic-copy/README.md

 - The hash values are compared between the original hashes and the copy file hashes

-### Heading 3

-Run the Scripts in order of their numerical prefix.
+## Run the Scripts in order of their numerical prefix.

 There are a thousand exceptions I could check for.

-THe scripts will really only look to see that the folders aren't pre-existing (meaning they're already been run).
+The scripts will really only look to see that the folders aren't pre-existing (meaning they've already been run).
 If the subfolders already exist, the respective script will stop execution.

 The 05_verify_integrity script will run regardless.
 If you have mismatching files/file counts between the two folders, you'd end up with an error, which would be a clear indicator the contents of the two folders are not identical.